lgoudin/axeptio-ios-sdk/README.md

 The `token` property can be used to set a custom token.
 By default, a random identifier is set.

+This property is particularly useful for apps using webviews.
+By opening the webview while passing the token in the `axeptio_token` querystring parameter, the consent previously given in the app will be reused on the website if it uses the web SDK.

 ### Methods

 #### initialize